mfpenrod/cnn_illusion_perception/README.md

-## Implementation of "Perceptual Representations of Optical Illusions in Deep Vision Networks" – Mark Penrod
+##"Perceptual Representations of Optical Illusions in Deep Vision Networks"

 Final project for Neuro240 Biological and Artificial Intelligence